 DONATE link via PayPal: http://bit.ly/SHdmyh

 Email firstname.lastname@example.org if you need to send a check or money order.
 All funds go to touring and research costs.
 Thank you!

-We are 100% volunteer and DO NOT have 501(c)(3) status OR a fiscal sponsor.
+We are 100% volunteer and DO NOT have 501(c)(3) status.
 This is an intentional choice to move freely without the oversight or control of the nonprofit industrial complex.
 We will revisit an operational funding model that works for us in 2014, as we do need consistent funding to remain an active project after 2013.